-6. malpractice claims filed against the licensee; and
+6. malpractice claims filed against the licensee;

-7. information regarding any criminal proceedings.
+7. information regarding any criminal proceedings and

+8. any other information that the health care facility determines is necessary for evaluation of the licensee.

 (e) The licensee authorizes his or her medical malpractice liability insurance carrier or carriers to release to the health care facility the following information, described in M.G.L. c.
 112, § 5C, as to claims or actions for damages pending or closed during the previous ten years, whether or not there has been a final disposition: